 The painful truth is that tethering or chaining actually causes aggression.

 You can take a perfectly normal, non-aggressive dog and tie him out day after day where he is overstimulated and frustrated and chances are after a fairly short period of time he will begin to show signs of aggression.

-If you need a boundary get a kennel run that you can use for toileting purposes or take your dog for a walk to do his business.
+If you, as dog owners or as a dog trainer need a boundary, get a kennel run that you can use for toileting purposes or take your dog for a walk to do his business.